RealityShard/Documentation/Dev-HowTo.md

 2. Most of our project (the core ones) do employ the git-flow workflow - Read this: https://github.com/diaspora/diaspora/wiki/Git-Workflow (this is diaspora specific stuff, but it does cover the basics quite well)

 3. Maven may be new to you and imo you don't need to know it that well, because it's just a tool useful for managing the project.
-Yet, if you want to use its features, assure the following:
+Yet, if you want to use its features, assure the following: http://stackoverflow.com/questions/5755137/maven-3-installation

-   3.1.
-Java needs to be on your "PATH" for Maven to find it.
-Follow http://www.cyberciti.biz/faq/linux-unix-set-java_home-path-variable/ to do so

-   3.2.
-Do the same for "M2_HOME=/usr/maven/apache-maven-2.2.1" where M2_HOME points to the location of your extracted Maven download.
-Also add M2_HOME to your PATH variable.

 4. Set your IDE to work with your previously downloaded (and installed :D) JDK 1.7